awsdocs/amazon-ses-developer-guide/doc-source/smtp-connect.md

 ## TLS Wrapper<a name="smtp-connect-tlswrapper"></a>

 TLS Wrapper \(also known as SMTPS or the Handshake Protocol\) is a means of initiating an encrypted connection without first establishing an unencrypted connection\.
-With TLS Wrapper, the Amazon SES SMTP endpoint does not perform TLS negotiation: it is the client's responsibility to connect to the endpoint using TLS, and to continue using TLS for the entire conversation\.
+With TLS Wrapper, the Amazon SES SMTP endpoint doesn't perform TLS negotiation: it's the client's responsibility to connect to the endpoint using TLS, and to continue using TLS for the entire conversation\.
 TLS Wrapper is an older protocol, but many clients still support it\.

 To set up a TLS Wrapper connection, the SMTP client connects to the Amazon SES SMTP endpoint on port 465 or 2465\.
 The server presents its certificate, the client issues an EHLO command, and the SMTP session proceeds normally\.